bleaktwig/yuadrem-wiki/docs/religion/index.md

 # Religion
 Tanethism is the name given to the main religion in the Fesh Peninsula.

-Old Tanethism was characterized by its myriad of gods---one for each apomantic signature<!-- TODO.
+Old Tanethism was characterized by its myriad of gods—one for each apomantic signature<!-- TODO.
 Link. -->.
 This religion was widely practiced in the Seven Principates<!-- TODO.
 Link. --> and their various colonies up to the late Age of Gold<!-- TODO.
 Link. -->.
 However, this changed in the year 520 A.S., when the God-Suzerain Olag<!-- TODO.
 Link. --> established "new" Tanethism as the official religion of the principates.

-The religion is based on a book published Taneth in 311 A.S., in which the scholar and traveler wrote an exhaustive compilation of the more than a thousand deities praised in the region.
-In this taxonomy, they classified the similitudes and difference between most of these deities, and proposed a reduced pantheon with a clear, tiered hierarchy between all of them.
+The religion is based on a book published by Taneth in 311 A.S., in which the scholar and traveler wrote an exhaustive compilation of the more than a thousand deities praised in the region.
+In this taxonomy, they classified the similitudes and differences between most of these deities and proposed a reduced pantheon with a clear, tiered hierarchy between all of them.

 While now considered a sacred scholar, Taneth's work was barely known during their life.
 They died shortly after the publication, and not many details of their life are known.

-Many a hume has a favorite among the gods, one whose ideals and teaching they make their own.
-A few even dedicate entirely to a single deity, serving as a priest, acolyte, or champion of that god's manifestation.
-Some famous examples among these devouts are the nimrods, an organization of zealous hunters of [Pagram](mevic_gods/pagram.md) who would pursue all who disturb the perceived balance.
-Another example are the followers of Havetish, who to this date seek to distribute wealth and food to the impoverished habitants in the inland regions.
+Many a hume has a favorite among the gods, one whose ideals and teachings they make their own.
+A few even dedicate themselves entirely to a single deity, serving as a priest, acolyte, or champion of that god's manifestation.
+Some famous examples among these devotees are the pagramites, an organization of zealous hunters of [Pagram](mevic_gods/pagram.md) who would pursue all who disturb the perceived balance.
+Another example is the followers of Havetish, who to this date seek to distribute wealth and food to the impoverished inhabitants in the inland regions.

 <!--Other religions do exist, but receive little attention in the modern world.
 Once widely practiced, the three most notorious ones are [Tsalemism](religions/tsalemism.md), [Igneism](religions/igneism.md), and [Cosmism](religions/cosmism.md).-->

 ## The Tanethist Pantheon
-**The Two Primordial** are the forces that created everything that exists, and are uppermost in the pantheon.
+**The Two Primordial** are the forces that created everything that exists and are uppermost in the pantheon.

 * [**Nix**](primordials/nix.md), the god of Unity and the Cosmos.
 * [**Pheter**](primordials/pheter.md), the god of Disparity and Creation.

-**Damic Gods**, or _first gods_, are the gods of light and dark, and the firstborn of Pheter.
+**Damic Gods**, or _first gods_, are the gods of light and dark and the firstborn of Pheter.

 * [**Zash**](damic_gods/zash.md), the goddess of Light and Luck.
 * [**Fagal**](damic_gods/fagal.md), the god of Dark and the Unknown.

 **Mevic Gods**, or _gods of bone_, are the six aspects of Zash.
-They are the manifestation of the sun goddess, and were born in the _Nascenscy of Color_<!-- TODO.
+They are the manifestation of the sun goddess and were born in the _Nascency of Color_<!-- TODO.
 Link. -->.
 Each god inhabits their own circular sector in the Ring of Color<!-- TODO.
-Link. --> the surrounds the world.
+Link. --> that surrounds the world.

 * [**Matevos**](mevic_gods/matevos.md), the goddess of Green, lightness, and glory.
 * [**Febrid**](mevic_gods/febrid.md), or Nuagal, is the goddess of Blue, cold, and intellect.
 * [**Fusine**](mevic_gods/fusine.md), or Kegal, is the goddess of Purple, chaos, and the stars.